Bond – Tech Bond

 How are bonds created when using adhesives?
-Through chemical reactions.
+As a result of a chemical reaction.
 How do you know if there is a chemical reaction?
 A rule-of-thumb indicator is heat.
 Chemical reactions normally generate heat.
 So if you get heat when making a repair or joining two surfaces, you know that you have a bond.
 Note: with some joins, heat is hard to detect.

 If you’re making a repair on anything but poly substrates, the kit you want is the Starter Kit, shown below.

 Note: First, the Starter and Basic Kits do resin plastics (toy, modeling, most household plastics) and acrylics, along with 98% of all other materials (except poly plastics, glass and stainless steel).
 A link to purchase a basic kit is given below.Basic Kit Selections

-For poly-plastics, polymers and co-polymers (car plastics and almost any moving vehicle plastic, kitchen plastics, electronic plastics, etc.) you need the Basic Poly Kit (pictured below)
+For poly-plastics, polymers and co-polymers (car plastics, truck plastics, furthermore farm plastics and kitchen plastics, electronic plastics, etc.) you need the Basic Poly Kit (pictured below)